chlobeau/moveAppHomeRange/README.md

 `Percent` (percent): Defined percentage level to estimate KUD polygon.

 `Resolution` (res): A number giving the size of the pixel over the UD should be estimated.
 Unit: `metres`.
+Default is 60.

 ### Null or error handling